wandevs/wandevs.org/docs/difference-between-wanchain-and-ethereum.md

 ### Txtype Field Added to Transaction

-To facilitate privcacy transactions a new field has been inserted in the transaction format called `Txtype`.
+To facilitate privacy transactions a new field has been inserted in the transaction format called `Txtype`.
 This field can currently contain two values:

 * 0x01 for normal transactions
 * 0x06 for privacy transactions